-Council recognises that it is important to employees to be satisfied in their roles, to balance work and life demands and to deliver quality services to the community.
+Council recognises that it is important for employees to be satisfied in their roles, to balance work and life demands and to deliver quality services to the community.

 Annual leave loading